ZhidongYa/Learnable_nonlinear_circuits_in_Printed_neuromorphic_computing_System/README.md

 When we obtain the models for the nonlinear circuits, we then integrate them as an NN.
 We refer to this NN as printed Neural Network(pNN).
 In this situation, training a pNN means designing a printed neoromorphic circuit.
 We conduct experiments to study the performance of learnable nonlinear circuits in different consideration.

 # Evaluation
 For the evaluation there is a set of benchmark datasets.
-Maybe add standarddeviations as well.
-Ideally, it can be seen that the performance of learnable nonlinear circuits improves a lot compare to nonlearnable nonlinear circuits.
+Maybe add standard deviations as well.
+Ideally, it can be seen that the performance of learnable nonlinear circuits improves a lot compare to nonlearnable(fixed) nonlinear circuits.
 All details see Zhidong_Yang _Abschlussvortrag.pptx.